European Unitary Patent and the Unified Patent Court (UPC)

 OPT-OUT

-The UPC will have exclusive and automatic jurisdiction over patent infringement and invalidity (stay-in).
+The UPC has exclusive and automatic jurisdiction over patent infringement and invalidity (stay-in).

 However, during a transitional period of 7 years, which may be extended, holders of (non-unitary) European patents will be able to opt out from it, unless litigation before the UPC has already been initiated.